 There are a number of things that you need to take care of quickly during the first week of your Music 1A class.
-Since keeping track of all of the details can be overwhelming for some students I have put together this checklist.
-Please go through it and make sure to complete everything that applies to you – and contact me right away if you have any questions or concerns.
+To help you I have put together this checklist.
+Go through it and make sure to complete everything that applies to you — and contact me right away if you have questions or concerns.

 - Your first priority, obviously, is to make sure that you are enrolled in the class.
-Please take care of adding the class right away if I gave you an add code.
+Please add the class right away if I gave you an add code.
 I cannot hold class space for students who fail to use their add codes right away if others are waiting to add.

 - If you are on a waiting list for this class you must attend each class session in order to retain your position on the wait list.